StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/invoke-a-function.md

 4. Select the **How to call the function** section.

-5. Copy the cURL or Python command example to use in your HTTP call.
+5. Copy the `curl` or Python command example to use in your HTTP call.

 !!! example ""